RafaelAdao/recommend-o-tron-books/README.md

 # recommend-o-tron-books

-The purpose of this project is to recommend books based on your reader-tracker apps, like skoob, goodreads, thestorygraph, etc.
+The purpose of this project is to recommend books based on your reader-tracker (like skoob, goodreads, thestorygraph, etc) apps data

 Currently working on a 0.0.1 working version.